holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # noise if your web server is open to the internet, as many automated scanns target port 22.
     Port 202

 As you can see, these changes are very simple, but so many do not do it.
-Every positive security change you make to the low hanging fruit lifts it that little bit higher for the attacker to reach, making it less economical for them.
+Every positive security change you make to low hanging fruit elevates that much higher for the attacker to reach, making it less economical for them.

 You can also consider installing and configuring [denyhosts](https://www.digitalocean.com/community/articles/how-to-install-denyhosts-on-ubuntu-12-04)